Q & A

 2. Bathrooms are a great fear because I don't want problems.
 Most Trans people are just trying to use the bathroom to take care of what nature creates.
 My fear relates to the fact of getting in trouble somewhere because a lot of people don't truly understand being transgender.
 Laws and rules are so different from city to state to federal to county to just what is law of the land.
 There is really no need for society to assume that a trans person is a threat in the bathroom.
 Just like you wouldn't claim that every gun owner will murder someone.
 A transgender person shouldn't be considered a threat unless they do an unlawful act.
 We should all be cautious of our surroundings this is something I understand very clearly, but a transgender person using the bathroom is a necessity of life.

 Q. What was the hardest thing about coming out?

 A. Telling My parents of my decision to live as Kimberly.
 I have a great deal of love and respect for my parents because they've always been there for me, but the fear of loosing them in my life was a lot to bear.
 Thankfully my parents are trying to adapt to me being Kimberly and reassured me they will always love me.
 Love you Mom and Dad.

 Q. Are you out at work?

 A. Yes November 6,2017 I officially came out at work.
 There have been no problems in relation to my transition.

-A. No shame in how I feel bout my past.
-I've been truly blessed to gain many talents and there is nothing about my past gender that horrifies me.
+A. There is no shame in how I feel bout my past.
+I've been truly blessed to gain many talents and there is nothing about my past that horrifies me.
 The real fact is I've always felt like a girl and didn't have the knowledge to understand the feeling.